Health insurance - Form 1095-B

-If anyone reported as covered by GBP medical coverage on Form 1095-B files a separate income tax return or is listed as tax dependent on another person’s income tax return, the GBP member is responsible for providing copies of the Form 1095-B to the person filing the tax return for that dependent.
+If anyone reported as covered by GBP medical coverage on Form 1095-B files a separate income tax return or is listed as a dependent on another person’s income tax return, the GBP member is responsible for providing copies of the Form 1095-B to the person filing the tax return for that dependent.

 If you don't get a Form 1095-B, don't worry.
 Not everyone will get this form from Medicare, and you don't need it to file your taxes.